Multilingual State Space Models for Structured Question Answering in Indic Languages: Methodology

 \subsection{Prompting Strategies for Indic Language based SSMs}

-SSMs like Mamba and Mamba-2 require careful prompt engineering to maximize the question-answering capabilities in low-resource languages such as Hindi and Marathi.
-Also because of their lexicals , the tokens are not of constant length.
-Our approach combines the architectural strengths of SSMs with linguistic consideration for Devanagari script based languages.
+SSMs like Mamba and Mamba-2 require careful prompt engineering to fully leverage their question-answering capabilities, especially in low-resource languages such as Hindi and Marathi.
+One key challenge arises from the linguistic properties of these languages—particularly the Devanagari script—where lexical units often vary in length, leading to non-uniform tokenization.
+Our approach addresses these challenges by combining the architectural strengths of SSMs with tailored linguistic strategies designed specifically for Devanagari-based languages.

 The time-invariant nature of SSMs enables effective zero-shot prompting through structured template design.
 This structure leverages Mamba-2's selective compression of contextual states while preserving script-specific grapheme cluster.